 As the only university in North America offering four years of Scottish Gaelic, and one of the few universities offering the study of Celtic languages, literature and history of the Celts from about 800 BC to present, you will have unique opportunity to learn in this broad field.

-Celtic Studies is a broad field that has as its core the languages, literatures, and histories of Celtic-speaking peoples, from the Continental Celts of ancient Gaul to the modern survivals in Scotland, Ireland, the island of Man, Wales, Cornwall, and Brittany.
-The discipline of Celtic Studies extends into a wide range of topics, including archaeology, art, music, literature, folklore, religion, dance, immigration, and ethnic studies.
+Celtic Studies has as its core the languages, literatures, and histories of Celtic-speaking peoples, from the Continental Celts of ancient Gaul to the modern survivals in Scotland, Ireland, the island of Man, Wales, Cornwall and Brittany.
+It extends into a range of topics, including archaeology, art, music, literature, folklore, religion, dance, immigration and ethnic studies.

-Graduates of the Celtic Studies program have many career choices before them, from education to entertainment and research.
-Many go on to advanced studies in fields such as history, language, theology and library science.
+As a Celtic Studies graduate, you will have many career choices, from education to entertainment and research.
+Many students go on to advanced studies in fields such as history, language, theology and library science.

 You may pursue Celtic Studies as a major, advanced major, honours, or at the graduate level.
 StFX is one of only a few institutions in Canada to offer a Master of Arts in Celtic Studies.
 Celtic courses may be chosen as electives.